Learning for life, striving for excellence!

 Meridian Primary School Mathematics

-We aim to develop lively, enquiring minds encouraging pupils to become self-motivated, confident and capable in order to solve problems that will become an integral part of their future.
+We aim to develop lively, enquiring minds encouraging pupils to become self-motivated, confident and capable in order to solve problems efficiently.
+Lessons are planned and delivered with our curriculum drivers in mind.

 Key Stage 1